Brand Name

 Description

-Regorafenib is also used to treat metastatic gastrointestinal stromal tumors (GIST) in patients who have already received other medicines that did not work well.
-GIST is a rare cancer that affects the stomach, bowel, or esophagus.
+Regorafenib is also used to treat a certain type of stomach, bowel, or esophagus cancer called gastrointestinal stromal tumor (GIST) that cannot be treated by surgery of that has spread to other parts of the body (metastatic) in patients who have received other medicines (eg, imatinib, sunitinib) that did not work well.
 This medicine is used to treat a type of liver cancer called hepatocellular cancer (HCC) in patients who have already been treated with sorafenib.

 This medicine is available only with your doctor's prescription.